EB1811/dev-articles/svelteIntro.md

 Before we start learning how to use Svelte, please share this article and follow me for more quality work.
 —

 To introduce Svelte, let’s create a simple single page app where users can use a live search bar to filter a list of star wars planets using the [Swapi api]().
-In essence, this is the same as my previous tutorial React app [here](), which I think will nicely illustrate the difference between the two frameworks.
+This will demonstrate all the core features of Svelte in a useful, demonstrable way.
+Additionally, this is similar to the functionality in my tutorial React app [here](), which I think will nicely illustrate the difference between the two frameworks.
 The full, completed code for this app will be on my github ([link]()).

+Let’s first install basic Svelte.
+To do this, run npx degit sveltejs/template project-name.
+This will copy the svelte starter template into your desired folder..
+To enable typescript, go into your new svelte folder, and run node scripts/setupTypeScript.js Now all you need to do is install the necessary files by running npm install.